-Identify Facilities Management s Human Capital by the Number of Personnel as of 10/04/2018
+Identify Facilities Management's Human Capital by the Number of Personnel as of 10/04/2018

+1

 Faculty and other academic appointees:

 Residents/Fellows:

-Staff (full-time): 39
+Staff (full-time): 32

-Staff (part-time, excluding students): 7
+Staff (part-time, excluding students): 4

 Student Staff:

 Volunteers:

 Guests:

-Other: 45 SCR Temporary Workers
+Other: Pre- Covid 45 as of 5/5/20 10 SCR Temporary

 People are critical to the operations of any organization.
 Choosing the right people for an organization's staff is vitally important, and this is especially true in a crisis situation.
 Leaders are needed to set priorities and keep focus.
 During a continuity event, emergency employees and other special categories of employees will be activated to perform assigned response duties.
 One of these categories is continuity personnel, commonly referred to as Emergency Relocation Group (ERG) members.